 Now comes the biopic I, Olga Hepnarová, screening as part of the Cinedelphia Film Festival on Wednesday, April 26th, which tics all the boxes of a true-crime account, but recedes from merely dramatizing the tragedy and subsequent trial in favor of conveying the inner workings of a tortured soul resigned to living as a walking, breathing automaton.

 Portrayed as a victim of maternal frigidity, (implied) paternal beatings, and peer bullying, I, Olga… systematically charts the eponymous anti-heroine’s life, from her lonely teenaged years in a psychiatric facility — opening on an in-hospital suicide attempt via. excessive Meprobamate intake — right up to the moment of her execution at age 23.
-The interim exhibits Olga growing increasingly hostile toward others, embracing her pessimistic-cum-misanthropic philosophies and debating as to whether or not she was meant for this world.
-Her contempt for human interaction grows so profound that, for much of the first hour, her dwelling is a drab, run-down hut on the fringes of civilization, a gas powered space heater representing the sole outlet of warmth for the frigid Czech Winter.
-It’s as if the titular Mouchette of Robert Bresson’s film chose life over death, the seed of her anti-sociality blossoming into a full, thorny bloom; in a Bressonian flourish, Olga writes in a letter:
+The interim exhibits Olga growing increasingly hostile toward others, embracing her pessimistic philosophies and debating as to whether or not she was meant for this world.
+Her contempt for human interaction grows so profound that, for much of the first hour, her dwelling is a drab, run-down hut on the fringes of civilization, a gas powered space heater representing the sole outlet of warmth amid the frigid Czech Winter.
+It’s as if the titular Mouchette of Robert Bresson’s film chose life over death, the seed of her anti-sociality blossoming into a full, thorny bloom.
+In a Bressonian flourish, Olga writes: